TradewindUI/tradewind/README.md

-# Tradewind
+# Tradewind Shopify Theme

-Tradewind is a theme built for Shopify Online Store 2.0 with Tailwind CSS and Web Components.
+Tradewind is a theme built for Shopify Online Store 2.0 with Tailwind CSS and Web Components with support for Typescript using Vite.

-This is a work in progress.
+> :warning: **Note:** This is a work in progress.
 Follow along for updates: [https://twitter.com/josephbona](https://twitter.com/josephbona)